GrimChan/GenZ-Save-File-Editor/README.md

 	Experimental KVM 59 Machine Gun - Adds a random chance of triggering a chain lightning effect that also damages nearby enemies.
 		Might also strike the user if standing too close to the target.

-The Vision Modules only have a max quality of 1